GfSE/SAF-Specification/stereotypes.md

 *none*

 ### Documentation
-The Physical Functional Mapping Viewpoint analyses the assignment of the System Functions and the System Partial Functions to the Physical SOI Elements.
+The Physical Functional Mapping Viewpoint supports the analysis of the assignment (it is derived relationship) of system functions and system partial functions to physical SOI elements.

-A  Physical Functional Mapping Matrix featuring
+A FBS_to_PBS mapping matrix featuring
-* the call behavior action representing usage of System Functions
+* Functional Breakdown Structure (FBS)
-*  Physical SOI Elements
+* Physical Breakdown Structure (PBS)
-or Physical SOI
-* a derived relationship
+* mapping (it is a derived relationship) from system functions and system partial functions to physical SOI elements

 ## SAF_Stakeholder